progenetix/bycon/docs/data-summaries.md

       instead of the logical concept (`individual.diseases.diseaseCode`).
 This might be changed if necessary.
 * optional modifiers:
-    - `termIds` for specifying terms to be included in the aggregation
+    - `terms` for specifying terms to be included in the aggregation
     - `splits` for specifying how to split the values (e.g. binning for numeric or pseudo-numeric values such as ISO8601 durations for ages)
         * at this time `splits` seem as the best way to specify binning, but this might